HALT: 4 Common Early Sobriety Triggers That Slip People Up

 There is a quote by Caroline Knapp who wrote a wonderful biography called Drinking a Love Story

-โ€œTo a drinker the sensation is real and pure and akin to something spiritual: you seek; in the bottle, you find.โ€
+“To a drinker the sensation is real and pure and akin to something spiritual: you seek; in the bottle, you find.”

 Emptiness, boredom, and loneliness, are very common feelings in the early days and weeks of sobriety.
-Many people find that there is pain like the feeling of a love lost during the first few weeks without alcohol.
-It can seem like this is because life IS INDEED empty without the drink but there could be nothing further from the truth.
-The only way that I got to the point where I KNEW that life is better, fuller, richer – without the booze – was to stop drinking and stay stopped long enough to begin to feel it.
-Sometimes it seems that getting numb is the only way to soothe life’s pains but the opposite is true.
+Many people experience pain during the first few weeks without alcohol.
+It feels like the pain of a love lost.
+It can seem like this is because life is indeed empty without the drink.
+But, nothing is further from the truth.
+I had to stop drinking to see that life is better, fuller, and richer without booze.
+I had to stay stopped long enough to start to feel it.

 For more thoughts on the Lonely/Bored trigger and how to beat it here are several posts from our Boozemusings Blog:

-Alcohol Takes โ€“ Thoughts on Fear, Loneliness and Living Sober
+Alcohol Takes – Thoughts on Fear, Loneliness and Living Sober

 Drinking Myself Away